The Rundown

 - High quality proteins that make it easy to avoid problem ingredients

-- Joint-strengthening supplements
+- Added joint-strengthening supplements

-- Above average Omega fatty acid levels
+- Above average Omega fatty acid levels for skin and coat health

-- Contains superfood ingredients
+- Contains superfood ingredients packed with fiber and antioxidants

 CONS